-Both Thailand and Sri Lanka have so much to offer as travel destinations.
-After spending a month in each, I can confidently say I’d revisit both without hesitation.
+Thailand and Sri Lanka have much to offer as travel destinations.
+After spending a few months in each, I can confidently say they are both amazing countries.

 Disclosure: The Always Wanderer is supported by its readers.
 When you buy something using my links, I may earn a small commission at no additional cost to you.